Accenture/kx.as.code/docs/Overview/Application-Library.md

+# Application Library

-All the tools below are installable either from the [Jenkins based launcher](/Quick-Start-Guide/), the KX-Portal, or via the [command line](/Deployment/Manual-Provisioning/).
+All the tools below are installable either from the [Jenkins based launcher](../Quick-Start-Guide.md), the KX-Portal, or via the [command line](../Deployment/Manual-Provisioning.md).

 ## Core

 ### Kubernetes Dashboard

 <a href="https://github.com/Accenture/kx.as.code/tree/main/auto-setup/core/kubernetes-dashboard" target="_blank">Installation Files</a> | <a href="https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/" target="_blank">Application Documentation</a> | <a href="https://github.com/kubernetes/dashboard" target="_blank">Application Source Code</a>
 <div class="description-dev"><q><i>
 Dashboard is a web-based Kubernetes user interface.
 You can use Dashboard to deploy containerized applications to a Kubernetes cluster, troubleshoot your containerized application, and manage the cluster resources.
 You can use Dashboard to get an overview of applications running on your cluster, as well as for creating or modifying individual Kubernetes resources (such as Deployments, Jobs, DaemonSets, etc).
 For example, you can scale a Deployment, initiate a rolling update, restart a pod or deploy new applications using a deploy wizard.